 When dealing with the death of a family member, you'll naturally want to know how much time you are allowed to take off from work to attend services and grieve your loss.
 This question is not one that can be addressed by looking into federal bereavement laws, because this topic is not addressed in the United States Code (U.S.C.).
 There is only one federal law that requires employers to provide employees with bereavement leave.

 Not a Federal Law Matter

-While many companies do have policies allowing for bereavement leave, or personal time off (PTO) policies that allow employees to take time off with approval for any reason, there are no federal laws specific to bereavement.
-In fact, with the exception of the Family Medical Leave Act, which addresses time off due to serious illness and becoming a parent, there are no U.S. federal laws that dictate how - or even if - employers provide time off from work at all.
+While many companies do have policies allowing for bereavement leave or paid time off (PTO) policies that allow employees to take time off with approval for any reason, there are no federal laws specific to bereavement.
+In fact, except for the Family Medical Leave Act, which addresses time off due to serious illness or becoming a parent, there are no U.S. federal laws that require employers to provide any time off from work at all.

-Rather than searching for a federal law on bereavement leave, you should review your employee handbook to see if your company has a policy specific to bereavement.
-If so, the policy is likely to specify the particular relationships covered, and how much time is allowed.
-Typically, such policies are very limited, covering only parent, child or sibling and allowing between one and three days off, but specifics can vary significantly from one company to another.
+Rather than searching for a federal law on bereavement leave, you should review your employee handbook to see if your company has a policy specific to this type of leave.
+If so, the policy is likely to specify the particular relationships covered and how much time is allowed.
+Such policies are typically very limited, usually covering only a parent, child, or sibling and allowing between one and three days off.
+However, specifics can vary significantly from one company to another.
 Some may cover more relatives or allow a few more days.
-Some organizations that provide this type of leave may be with or without pay.
+Some organizations that provide this type of leave also offer bereavement pay, but many do not.

 PTO or Vacation Alternative